makkad0/Reforgerator/README.md

 On Windows, this application is recognized as a non-console application.
 Standard console output may not be visible unless explicitly redirected or handled.
 To deal with CLI output, use one of the following methods:

-1. Redirect the output through `more` to prevent text from disappearing:
+1. Using Windows `| more` command redirect the output through `more` to prevent text from disappearing:

     ```bash
     ./Reforgerator --cli --help | more